 - River Walk with Utah Poet Laureate Paisley Rekdal and Jordan River Commission project manager Brian Tonetti (5/16).

-Also featured in April are two programs focusing on writing poetry:
+Also featured in April were two programs focusing on writing poetry:

 - A workshop led by poet Lisa Bickmore will let participants explore the museum in order to generate ekphrastic poetry (4/7);